-"Why, I am ready to promise that I will never again disturb the peace of your Hen-Roost.
+"Why, I am ready to promise that I will ever again disturb the peace of your Henhis paw on his stomach.
+Two days afterwards the Peasant was crossing his Fields when he suddenly came upon the Fox devouring one of his finest

 "Honest?"
-"Honest Injun," said Reynard as he laid his paw on his stomach.
+"Honest Injun," said Reynard as he laid